Survival Through Knowledge

 Her family wishes to keep her legacy and this informational web site alive.

-In lieu of flowers, a contribution in Patty's memory can be sent by check or money order to:
+A contribution in Patty's memory can be sent by check or money order to:

 Patty's Peeps